jaketae/jaketae.github.io/_posts/2021-01-25-rejection-sampling.md

 # Concept

 Rejection sampling, similar to MCMC or Gibbs sampling, is usually employed when we want to sample from some distribution.
-As you might expect, such distributions are normally intractable or too complicated to directly sample from; therefore, we use rejection sampling as a meas of approximating the sampling process.
+As you might expect, such distributions are normally intractable or too complicated to directly sample from; therefore, we use rejection sampling as a means of approximating the sampling process.

 ## Context